huggingface/blog/fine-tune-whisper-multilingual-asr.md

 The interval with which we sample our audio is known as the _sampling rate_, and is usually measured in samples/sec or _Hertz (Hz)_.
-Sampling with a higher sampling rate results in a better approximation of the continuous speech signal, but also necessitates storing more values per second.
+Sampling with a higher sampling rate results in a better approximation of the continuous speech signal, but also requires storing more values per second.

 It's crucial that we match the sampling rate of our audio inputs to the sampling rate expected by our model, as audio signals with different sampling rates have very